 The star was observed with the new Atacama Large Millimeter/submillimeter Array (ALMA) the most powerful telescopic array observing near millimeter wavelengths, that part of the spectrum situated well beyond red light but before microwaves and radio waves.
 Data from ALMA observations was used to create a 3D visualization of the gas and dust immediately surrounding the star.
 A digital slice through this data showed the unexpected spiral structure. http://apod.nasa.gov/apod/ap121016.html

 Swallowing and sacrificial myths are about regeneration and my research indicates that many ancient cultures once celebrated these red giant stars.
-Swallowing and sacrificial myths have evolved into common themes in world religions and were discussed in detail in my three earlier books, The Master [Mistress] of Speech, The Nummo and Day of the Fish.
+Swallowing and sacrificial myths have evolved into common themes in world religions and were referred tp in detail in my three earlier books, The Master (Mistress) of Speech, The Nummo and Day of the Fish.
 Joseph Campbell described the Biblical account of Jonah being swallowed by a great fish (popularly called a whale).
 This is illustrated on a 3rd century lamp.
-Campbell discusses the significance of the fish in world mythology.
+Campbell refers to the significance of the fish in world mythology.

 A Christian lamp of about the third century is decorated with the Jonah legend, which is symbolic of the coming of the human out of the fish condition.
 So you can take a legend and read into it a mystic reading which may or may not have been there in the first place.
 The Jonah story is that he was a missionary, who was told by God to preach in Nineveh, but he fled on a ship and was a source of trouble to everyone.
 Evidently off center and a negative presence, he was thrown overboard and consumed by a fish, but later he came out of the fish.
 This motif is known as the 'night sea journey.'
 It's an old, old story.
 Hiawatha was consumed by a fish, the raven hero of the Northwest Coast Indians was consumed by a fish, and so forth.
 This is the going down into the abyss and coming out again .
 Joseph Campbell Transformation of Myth Through Time New York, New York Harpers and Row Publishers 1990. pp. 196-200

-I believe the same "old old story" originated with the Nummo and its significance survives in the Dogon religion in association with the red giant stars Emme ya and the Female Po Pilu.
-The regurgitation of Lébé by the Mistress of Speech, who was symbolized by the red giant star Emme ya, signifies regeneration.Griaule, Conversations with Ogotemmêli p.
+I believe the same "old old story" originated with the Nummo and its significance survives in the Dogon religion in association with the red giant stars Emme ya, the Nummo Titiyayne and the Female Po Pilu.
+The regurgitation of Lébé by the Mistress of Speech, who was symbolized by the red giant star Emme ya and the Nummo Titiyayne, signifies regeneration.Griaule, Conversations with Ogotemmêli p.
 49-50 This is exactly what occurs with the story of Jonah and the big fish, or whale.
 In the Dogon religion, the androgynous Mistress of Speech, who was half fish and half human, was regarded as a saviour, who was sacrificed for the betterment of humanity.
 Griaule, Conversations with Ogotemmêli p.
 58 The fish has long been a popular Christian symbol, which suggests that the Mistress of Speech, a hermaphroditic figure, who according to my research predates Christianity, influenced the later Christian myth.
 Even though the Dogon religion was written down in 1946, it is an oral religion that was ancient.

 I believe that it is because of these associations that the zodiac was so important to early and medieval Christianity.
 As late as 1557, Nicolas Harpsfield, the Archdeacon of Canterbury, was horrified to discover the religious services in the Chapel of Egerton were being performed before the image of a naked man surrounded by the twelve signs of the zodiac.
 He didn't punish the clergy, but he ordered a sculpture of the crucifixion to be provided immediately.Sophie Page, Astrology in Medieval Manuscripts (The British Library, London 2002) p.
 57.